teajaymars/teajaymars.com/content/post/games-pixelate.md

 description = "Lumines-like game in 3D."
 +++

-> !For the sake of posterity, and for completeness, I am including links to software I wrote in my first job.
+> For the sake of posterity, and for completeness, I am including links to software I wrote in my first job.
 I graduated from the University of Cambridge in 2007 and was hired to write Java browser games to complement [Runescape](http://runescape.com).

 ## [Pixelate](http://www.funorb.com/info.ws?game=pixelate)